 Before he was the first African-American Supreme Court Justice, Thurgood Marshall was an attorney for the NAACP.
 Marshall tells the story of one of his earlier cases.
 The year is 1940.
 The place is Connecticut.
 The case is The State of Connecticut v.
 Joseph Spell (Sterling K. Brown); a black chauffeur is accused by his white employer of sexual assault and attempted murder.
 Thurgood Marshall (Chadwick Boseman) is not allowed to speak at the trial, so the defense depends on Samuel Friedman (Josh Gad), a young Jewish attorney who has never tried a criminal case.
 What emerges from this situation is a story of racial injustice and the unlikely friendship that forms to combat it.

-This conversation centered on America’s longstanding struggle for racial justice and the bonds of shared persecution that had, in the past, united African-Americans and Jews.
+This conversation centered on America’s longstanding struggle for racial justice and the bonds of shared persecution that united African-Americans and Jews.

 Director & Producer